adamovanja/ritme/README.md

 ```

 ## Usage
 *ritme* provides three main functions to prepare your data, find the best model configuration (feature + model class) for the specified target and evaluate the best model configuration on a test set.
 All of them can be run in the CLI or via the Python API.
-To see the arguments needed for each function either run `ritme <function-name> --help` or have a look at the examples in the notebook `experiments/ritme_example_usage.ipynb`.
+To see the arguments needed for each function run `ritme <function-name> --help` or have a look at the examples in the notebook `experiments/ritme_example_usage.ipynb`.

 | `ritme` function                   | Description                                                                      |
 |--------------------------|----------------------------------------------------------------------------------|